katherinehebert/insular-mammals/README.md

-# insular-mammals
+# Source pool diversity and proximity shape the compositional uniqueness of insular mammal assemblages worldwide

-Code to make figures and certain analyses from "Source pool diversity and proximity shape the compositional uniqueness of insular mammal assemblages worldwide" (2021)
+Code to make figures and certain analyses from "Source pool diversity and proximity shape the compositional uniqueness of insular mammal assemblages worldwide" (2021).